andreasabel/inCode/entry/free-alternative-regexp.md

 The reason is that because of laziness and unbounded recursion, we can create an "infinite" regular language: `a|aa|aaa|aaaa|aaaaa|aaaaaa|...`, forever and ever.
 However, infinite regular expressions aren't allowed in the mathematical version.
-Unfortunately, in Haskell, there is no way to "turn off" recursion: we're stuck with it.
+In Haskell, unfortunately, there is no way to "turn off" recursion: we're stuck with it.

 Even more unfortunately, this is actually how the `Alt` encoding of the free